anj1/research/content/posts/fpattention.md

 Recent work [7, 8, 9] has pointed out that the challenge for long-context models is a fundamental trade-off between recall capacity and inference throughput, governed by the model's recurrent state size.
 While standard attention performs well at recall, its KV-cache grows linearly, making it memory-intensive.
 Conversely, efficient alternatives with fixed-size states exhibit degraded performance on recall-intensive tasks.

 A promising direction is to hybridize mechanisms: for instance, the BASED architecture [9] combines a degree-2 Taylor approximation of softmax for global context with local sliding-window attention for precision.
 The work we propose here introduces a significant generalization of this polynomial approach.
 We observe that the Taylor approximation is just one specific instance of a degree-2 polynomial kernel.
-In our approach, we provide a single, unified mechanism to navigate the state-size vs. recall Pareto frontier.
-By adjusting the projection dimensions $\{d_\ell\}$, our work offers a continuous memory knob to tune model capacity without resorting to stochastic methods or combining disparate architectural components.
-Furthermore, our framework is compatible with hybrid designs, suggesting that its global, higher-order modeling capabilities can be complemented by local attention mechanisms to capture both long-range dependencies and fine-grained local interactions, forming a powerful new class of efficient transformers.
+In this new approach, we provide a single, unified mechanism to navigate the state-size vs. recall Pareto frontier.
+By adjusting the projection dimensions $\{d_\ell\}$, the new approach outlined here offers a continuous memory knob to tune model capacity without resorting to stochastic methods or combining disparate architectural components.
+Furthermore, this new framework is compatible with hybrid designs, suggesting that its global, higher-order modeling capabilities can be complemented by local attention mechanisms to capture both long-range dependencies and fine-grained local interactions, forming a powerful new class of efficient transformers.

 **Factorized Polynomial Attention (FPA).** We propose¹ an exact kernel that expresses a degree‑$n$ polynomial as a product of $n$ lower‑dimensional dot products:
 $$k_{\text{FPA}}(q,k)=\prod_{\ell=1}^{n}\bigl((W^{(\ell)}q)^{\top}(W^{(\ell)}k)\bigr)$$
 where the branch widths $d_\ell$ are user‑specified.
 Setting $n=1$ recovers linear attention; $n=d$ and $W^{(\ell)}=I$ recover Power attention of order $d$.
 Between these extremes, $\sum_\ell d_\ell$ acts as a **continuous memory knob** with no stochastic error.
 In addition, if desired, additional parameters can be eliminated if $W^{(\ell)}$ are fixed blocks.
 The outer‑product update factorizes into $n$ standard GEMMs, enabling GPU/TPU fusion.

 In this work, we introduce FPA, discuss various special cases, briefly discuss efficient implementation, and also discuss its relationship with other work.
-To our knowledge, no published method delivers an exact polynomial kernel with arbitrarily adjustable state that is amenable to the fast‑weight update.
+To my knowledge, no published method delivers an exact polynomial kernel with arbitrarily adjustable state that is amenable to the fast‑weight update.
 Works closest in spirit (product kernels [10], Kronecker attention [11], higher‑order transformers [12]) either maintain quadratic complexity in $L$ or fix the state width.
 We leave detailed evaluation of FPA on sequence modeling tasks to subsequent papers.

 ## Background

-Our work builds upon the foundations of sequence modeling, primarily drawing from the Transformer architecture and its subsequent linear-time variants.
-We provide a brief overview of the concepts essential for understanding Factorized Polynomial Attention.
+We start from the foundations of sequence modeling, primarily drawing from the Transformer architecture and its subsequent linear-time variants.
+I'll provide a brief overview of the concepts essential for understanding Factorized Polynomial Attention.

 **Transformers and Self-Attention.** At the core of the Transformer architecture [1] is the self-attention mechanism.
 Given a sequence of input embeddings represented by matrices for queries ($Q$), keys ($K$), and values ($V$), all in $\mathbb{R}^{L \times d}$ where $L$ is the sequence length and $d$ is the model dimension, standard self-attention computes the output matrix $O \in \mathbb{R}^{L \times d}$ as:
 $$\text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d}}\right)V$$